 A little further up the coastline road we stopped at Diane’s Restaurant.
 The Settles had only ever ordered seafood to go from here but were game to try table service inside.
 Yummy seafood followed by peanut butter pie.
 Must have recovered from the overdose of battered fish.
 There were a pair of giant Adirondack chairs out front we joked about taking each other’s pictures in them Lily Tomlin style, but we forgot about it when we came out in the dark after dinner.

 At dinner there were two couples behind us.
 I kept hearing things like “Grande Prairie” and “pulpmill in Peace River.”
 After dinner I did the thing with the curved illusion tracts and asked about the Alberta references I overheard.
 One couple was from Alberta.
-A couple of years before they were walking gormlessly on sea floor in the Bay of Fundy, oblivious to the incoming tide and that they had been stranded.
+A couple of years before they were walking gormlessly on the sea floor in the Bay of Fundy, oblivious to the incoming tide and that they had been stranded.
 The other couple were the locals that had rescued them.
 I guess whenever they are in the area they take their rescuers out for a meal in gratitude that they are still around to do that.

 Back to the Masstown Market.
 David and Deborah headed off in their truck and we went for our digs for the night.
-Several people had recommended at staying in the Tidal Bore Inn.
+Several people had recommended against staying in the Tidal Bore Inn.
 I had chosen it before paying closer attention to the tidal bore times.
 It is a great place to sit and watch the Truro tidal bore come in.
 There’s a row of Adirondack chairs lined up for the guests.
 Of course, to take advantage of that one needs to be there, in daylight, when the tidal bore is happening.
 Oh well.
 The place wasn’t that bad.
 Our room didn’t smell like a lot of older motel rooms.
 One reason might be that they left the front window wide open to air the place out.
 It took awhile to figure this out.
 The loud traffic noise and that fact that the room was not heating up very quickly even with the heat cranked up were a couple of clues.
 The noise went way down and the warmth increased once I looked behind the curtain and closed the window.
 Lesson from Oz isn’t it?
 Look behind the curtain.

 Friday, October 11